STEELISI/DISCERN/docs/README.md

 datasets to capture the behavior of such malicious activities.
 Our work focuses on the [SPHERE testbed](https://sphere-project.net), a novel research infrastructure which provides resources and services in support of security and privacy research.
-Our approach is to conduct <span style="color:green">controlled malicious activities</span> on the infrastructure in a controlled fashion, alongside legitimate activities from SPHERE users, and to produce datasets that capture those malicious and benign activities.
+Our approach is to conduct <span style="color:green">controlled malicious activities</span> alongside legitimate activities from SPHERE users, and to produce datasets that capture those malicious and benign activities.
 Our goal is for these datasets to enable novel research into new defenses to better secure the nation's cyberinfrastructure resources.

 ## tools